heubachmedia/hmReports-Release/Documentation/Printing/hmRep_SetPrintOption.md

 *value1* is the format number:
 Possible values for the page format:

+* 0 = Own format: the current page size is used
 * 1 = A0
 * 2 = A1
 * 3 = A2